kerberos-io/documentation/dev/3_installation.md

 <a name="access-raspberry-pi"></a>
 ### 6. (Optional) Access the Raspberry Pi with SSH

-To use Kerberos you only need access to the webinterface, however you can also [access the system with SSH](/dev/FAQ#how-to-access-the-pi).
+To use Kerberos you only need access to the webinterface, however you can also **[access the system with SSH](/dev/FAQ#how-to-access-the-pi)**.

 <a name="install-from-source"></a>
 ## Install from source

 This will be the procedure if you want to contribute to Kerberos or if you want to use Kerberos on your local machine.
-To install Kerberos from source; you will need to [compile the machinery](/dev/machinery/installation) from source and [import the webinterface](/dev/web/installation) into your favorite webserver1.
+To install Kerberos from source; you will need to **[compile the machinery](/dev/machinery/installation)** from source and **[import the webinterface](/dev/web/installation)** into your favorite webserver1.